B34MR/smbShakedown/README.md

     3.Configure "from" and "to" addresses:

-    4.Enter SMBCapture Server IP address, so it can be placed in body of email
+    4.Enter SMBCapture Server IP address, so it can be placed in body of email:
     EX: <img src=file://127.0.0.1/image/foo.gif>

-    5.SMBCapture Server can be hosted locally when testing internal network.
+    5.SMBCapture Server can be hosted locally:
+    EX: Metasploit's SMB Capture server can be configured to automatically launch.

 #To do:
     SMTP Anonymous Auth option